 What to Do After An Arrest

-If you have been suspected of committing a crime, do not speak to any local or federal law enforcement officers until after you obtain a criminal lawyer in Tallahassee, FL.
+After a criminal accusation, do not speak to any local or federal law enforcement officers until after you obtain a criminal lawyer in Tallahassee, FL.
 You can invoke your right to remain silent by saying, "I will not make a statement until after I have spoken to an attorney."
 Then remain silent.
 Even if you are innocent of any criminal wrongdoing, your attorney is often in the best position to talk to the law enforcement officer about what occurred.
+You can still provide your name and date of birth without waiving your right to remain silent.

-Many people make the mistake of trying to protest their innocence and explain the situation.
+Many people make the mistake of trying to explain the facts of their case.
 While well intentioned, in the heat of the moment people can make mistakes and give conflicting information.
-Those statements can be used against them in court.
-Even more problematic, the officer can intentionally misconstrue the statements.
+Officers can also misunderstand what you are saying and write it down incorrectly.
+Even worse, the officer can intentionally misconstrue the statements to help build the case against you.
+Your statement then becomes the primary piece of evidence used by the prosecution.

 Hiring an attorney before you make any statement can help ensure your constitutional rights are protected during questioning and minimize the opportunity for self-incrimination.
 You should take full advantage of your right to remain silent.

 When we represent a client at the beginning of a criminal investigation, we work hard to convince the officer not to make an arrest.
-Even if the law enforcement officers ultimately decide to make the arrest, your attorney often can negotiate the terms of your surrender and handle other details that will minimize the embarrassment, expense, and inconvenience of an arrest.
+Even if the law enforcement officer ultimately decides to make the arrest, your attorney often can negotiate the terms of your surrender and handle other details that will minimize the embarrassment, expense, and inconvenience of an arrest.

 Effective Pre-File Negotiations

-The prosecutor with the State Attorney's Office in the Second Judicial Circuit usually takes 21 days to decide whether to file any formal charges after a person is arrested for a felony.
+The prosecutor with the State Attorney's Office in the Second Judicial Circuit usually takes 21 days to decide whether to file any formal charges after an arrest for any felony offense.
 Your criminal defense attorney in Leon County often can present certain favorable evidence or show the accusation is false or exaggerated.
 In many cases, the prosecutor may decide not to file any formal charges or reduce the charges filed.

 By obtaining legal counsel as early as possible in the case, your criminal defense lawyer can begin gathering favorable evidence that might be lost with the passage of time.
 Preserving favorable evidence is important.
-Memories begin to fade and physical evidence can disappear entirely.
+Over time, memories start to fade.
+Physical evidence can disappear entirely.
 Your attorney can start immediately in preserving that favorable evidence.

 Knowledgeable Representation For Your Criminal Case